JackCollett/CV/README.md

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.

-Here's an example

-#### Communication
-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill

--Teamwork / Communication
+-*Teamwork / Communication*
-- multipl agile team environment using different tech stacks/ stength and weaknesses
-- business environments effective communications link to agile practices/ software teams/ pair programming

--Numeracy Skills
-favourite subject at school, enjoy working with mathmatics and algorithms. learned basic arithmitic in multiple programming languages, and applied to projects by implementing clean logic backed by test driven developement.
+- I have been able to hone my communication skills from a variety of business settings and have always cherished collaborating within team environments.
+During my digital media internship, I joined a well organised and close-knit team where I built relationships with collegues and clients.
+Maintaining these relationships was key for me to gain real-world insight while learning the foundations of the industy.

+-*Numeracy Skills*
+- Mathmatics has always been one of my strengths and I enjoy dealing with formulas and algorithms.
+Relying on this meticulous trait had helped me in a number of business settings and been instrumental in starting my software engineering career.

-- Creativity / Innovation
+- *Creativity / Innovation*
-design student, took pride in building personal computer, learned importance of clear project user stories?? user interface design, user experiecne, enjoyed react components, ... resulting in ...
+- My creative mindset comes from a strong interest in product design, I love to think outside the box and come up with creative solutions to problems.
+My time at Makers gave me ample opportunity to practice an effective problem-solving cycle through debugging and other escalation processes.

-- Organisation / Time Management
+- *Organisation / Time Management *
 - Prior to Makers Academy, I started to self study and gain an overview of computer science.
 One of the main resources was an online course (CS50 - HarvardX's Computer Science), this was was a 10 week self led course meaning I managed my own learnings on my own time.
-Timeslotting studying/ watching lectures and other independent researching has enabled me to learn the fundamental theories and algorithms setting me up for success.
+Timeslotting my studying by watching lectures and other independent researching has enabled me to learn the fundamental theories and algorithms setting me up for success.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (January 2024  – May 2024)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+London, UK
+Junior Software Engineer

+During my Software development bootcamp at Makers, I learned to build frontend web apps and full-stack, using object-oriented design, test-driven development, Agile methodologies, and pair programming.
+I have become proficient in multiple programming languages such as Python, JavaScript and Swift.
+I have been given ample experience in developing production code within various teams using high-quality processes.

+#### Oxford Brookes University (Graduated May 2020)
+Bachelor of Arts in Business and Management
+Relevant Coursework: Applied Financial Skills, Digital Technology and Maths for Business, Management Information Systems

+#### HarvardX - CS50’s Introduction to Computer Science
+Comprehensive introduction to Computer Science, covering topics such as algorithms, data structures, programming languages such as C, Python, and SQL.

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+Travelling(Australia/New Zealand 2023), Technology(Built Gaming PC in 2020), Martial Arts and Cinema.
+Hobbies are mainly physical sports which include 5v5 Football, Golf, Tennis and Jiu-Jitsu.